tatsumoto-ren/tatsumoto-ren.github.io/blog/i-was-reviewing-the-kanjitransition-deck-completely-wrong.md

 ---
-title: I just learned that I was reviewing the KanjiTransition deck completely wrong.
+title: I just learned that I was reviewing the Ankidrone Foundation deck completely wrong.
 What should I do from here?
 date: 1670228293
 tags: ['faq']
 position: -9909